To sign up to receive traffic alert notifications by email please click here.

-Nearly 45 percent of Turnpike toll revenue is generated from out-of-state visitors to Maine, thereby reducing the impact on a large segment of Maine gas tax payers who rarely, if at all, find their travels to include a trip on the Maine Turnpike.
+Back then, nearly 45 percent of Turnpike toll revenue was generated from out-of-state visitors to Maine, thereby reducing the impact on a large segment of Maine gas tax payers who rarely, if at all, find their travels to include a trip on the Maine Turnpike.
 The legislation also directed the Turnpike to allocate toll revenue to the State Highway Fund to be used to make roadway improvements to other state roads and bridges.

 In total, more than $120 million dollars of toll revenue was directed to state coffers from 1982, to 1997, in an attempt to reduce budget shortfalls within the state’s transportation fund.
 These fund transfers were discontinued in 1997, as important Turnpike infrastructure projects loomed and lawmakers recognized that toll revenue should be managed by the Turnpike Authority in order to maintain Maine’s economic lifeline in peak operating condition.